Notice of Occurrence form - Harassment and Violence in the Workplace

 The DAOD 5014-0 and policy manual define harassment and violence as:

-“any action, conduct or comment, including of a sexual nature, that can reasonably be expected to cause offence, humiliation or other physical or psychological injury or illness to an employee/member, including any prescribed action, conduct or comment.”
+“any action, conduct or comment, including of a sexual nature, that can reasonably be expected to cause offence, humiliation or other physical or psychological injury or illness to a DND employee or CAF member, including any prescribed action, conduct or comment.”- Record 696528.

 This includes any behaviours based on the prohibited grounds of discrimination identified in the Canadian Human Rights Act, which include race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability and conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.